hehinfosec/hehinfosec.github.io/_posts/2019-08-13-corelan-quickzip.md

 This is my first write-up dealing with binary exploitation, covering a BOF SEH-based vulnerability that is about a decade old.

+> If SEH based exploits are new to you, read this [blogpost](https://www.corelan.be/index.php/2009/07/25/writing-buffer-overflow-exploits-a-quick-and-basic-tutorial-part-3-seh/) then come back :)

 ## Introduction
 I'm into Windows Exploit Development, and since you are reading this article, I presume you are as well.
 I mean, come on, isn't it the most challenging, self-rewarding branch of cybersecurity, where you get to burn what's left of your grey matter, attempting to turn a crash in a software, into arbitrary code execution.

 So I was going through [Corelan][corelanTuts]'s exploit development tutorials (which, by the way, is one of the few excellent resources on this topic), and stumbled upon his writeup (found [here](https://www.offensive-security.com/vulndev/quickzip-stack-bof-0day-a-box-of-chocolates/)) about a 0-day vulnerability he discovered and the working exploit he made.
-When you have read the first paragraphs, you'll notice that he keeps challenging you to figure out the next step by yourself.
+When you read the first paragraphs, you'll have noticeed that he keeps challenging you to figure out the next step by yourself.
 So I made up my mind : why not try to exploit it myself, then come back later and finish reading.
-That's what I did, and I ended up doing entirely differently.
+That's what I did, and I ended up doing it entirely differently.

 In this blogpost, i'm going to narrate how I exploited a stack based buffer overflow through abusing the SEH mechanism on a Windows XP SP3 (English) box.
 So, read on.